 In January 2022, my wife bought me five oil painting lessons for my thirty-eighth birthday.
 For three and a half years, I painted nearly every night after a busy day of teaching high school students and helping to raise our son and daughter.
 In that time, several pieces were accepted into seven Arthouse.NYC juried exhibits at Ideal Glass Studio, and six pieces were selected for the big screen at Big Screen Plaza in New York City.
 In February of 2024, I accepted an art residency at the YMCA Arts Center in Frederick, Maryland, which lasted until October.
 In March, I participated in the Superfine Art Fair in San Francisco, California, and was represented by Galleria Azur at the New York Art Expo.
-In April of 2025, I decided to significantly slow down my art production to rest and focus on creating online art lessons to share how I developed my artistic style and inspire others to pursue painting.

 Dan Oils